Estimated reading time: 23 minutes

 Send money to your friends, Transfer money in between your Personal and Joint accounts, or Pay Bills all from the comfort of this one tab.

-You can also get your Pre-Authorized Debit/Direct Deposit information here as well.
+You can also get your Pre-Authorized Debit/Direct Deposit information here.

-Another awesome perk for travellers is that you can even book hotels, flights, and rental cars with your card.
+Another incredible perk for travellers is booking hotels, flights, and rental cars with your card.

 Is KOHO A Credit Card Or A Debit Card?

-This card is neither a credit card nor a debit card it’s a pre-paid Visa card with perks.
+This card is neither a credit nor a debit card; it’s a pre-paid Visa card with perks.